Resources

 interactive geoengineering map

-ETC Group and the Heinrich Böll Foundation have produced an interactive map of geoengineering projects around the world in an attempt to shed light on the worldwide state of geoengineering.
-The map is the first of it's kind that is publically available that shows the scope of research and experimentation.
-This latest addition to the […]
+ETC Group and the Heinrich Böll Foundation have produced an interactive map of geoengineering projects around the world in an attempt to shed light on the worldwide state of geoengineering. […]

 Posted: November 16 2017